jannis-maier/EdgeIntegrationCellExercise/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Monetize.jpg)<br><br><br>

 If you have Tenant Admin role assigned, you will be able to access **Settings**.
-Here you can configure settings which are applicable for the entire tenant like managing runtime profiles, configuring transport management, setting up API Management, customization of MIGs & MAGs, etc.
+Here you can configure settings which are applicable for the entire tenant like managing runtime profiles, configuring transport management, setting up API Management, customization of Message Implementation Guidelines (MIGs) & Mapping Guidelines (MAGs) for B2B communication, etc.

 <br>![](/exercises/ex1/images/Settings-Integrations.jpg)<br><br><br>